leaf-ai/studio-go-runner/README.md

 ## Kubernetes Secrets and the runner

 The runner is able to accept credentials for accessing queues via the running containers file system.
 To interact with a runner cluster deployed on kubernetes the kubectl apply command can be used to inject the credentials files into the filesystem of running containers.
-This is done by extracting the environment variables etc that encapsulate the credentials and then running the base64 command on them, they are then feed into a yaml snippet that is then applied to the cluster instance using kubectl appayl -f.
+This is done by extracting the environment variables etc that encapsulate the credentials and then running the base64 command on them, they are then feed into a yaml snippet that is then applied to the cluster instance using kubectl apply -f.
 Detailed instructions for each platform are included in that platforms documentation.

 # Metadata